Timeline: From boom to bottom: Renault and Nissan bet on deeper cooperation

 The automaker announces its five-year “GT 2012” plan to focus on investment but scraps it due to the financial crisis.

-Nissan announces its “Power 88” mid-term plan, which includes targets to achieve an 8 percent global operating profit margin and an 8 percent global market share by 2017.
+Nissan announces its “Power 88” mid-term plan, which includes targets to achieve an 8% global operating profit margin and an 8% global market share by 2017.

-Nissan focuses on growing its U.S. market share to 10 percent.
+Nissan focuses on increasing its U.S. market share to 10%.
 Renault’s operating profit falls for the second straight year due to slowing sales in Europe.

 Renault and Nissan announce their “Common Module Family” plan for low-cost development and manufacturing of vehicles.

-The new system is aimed at reducing component costs by 20-30 percent across the alliance.
-The next year they converge more functions, targeting 10 billion euros ($11 billion) in annual savings by around 2022.
+The system is aimed at reducing component costs by 20%-30% percent across the alliance.
+The next year, they converge more functions, targeting 10 billion euros ($11 billion) in annual savings by about 2022.

-Nissan announces it will take a controlling stake in Mitsubishi Motors, which is struggling with a mileage-cheating scandal.
-Ghosn becomes chairman of the automaker, making him chairman of all three partners.
+Nissan says it will take a controlling stake in Mitsubishi, which is struggling with a mileage-cheating scandal.
+Ghosn becomes chairman, making him chairman of all three partners.

 Ghosn says he will step down as CEO of Nissan in April to focus on improving profitability at Renault and ensuring the alliance is “irreversible” after he retires.